perthblank/VTbP-Vxarray-Tool-by-Perl/README.md

 # Vxarray Tool by Perl

 ### Description
-These scripts are designed to automate the process of vxarray and give management of virtual disks spliting and deployment, base on iSCSI, vxarray and Perl
+These scripts are designed to automate the process of vxarray and give management of virtual disks spliting and deployment, based on iSCSI, vxarray, ssh and Perl

 ### Prepare